Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you’ve already visited the major cities in Texas, it’s time to take some back roads and explore tiny Texas towns along the way.
 One of the most unique small towns in Texas is Marfa, which is best known for its quirky and clever art installations.
 Marfa is a haven for artists in southwestern Texas, and one famous collection in town is held by the Chinati Foundation.
 The art here is often minimalist in style, and there are some eclectic and unexpected restaurants in town as well.

 Most people who travel to California stick to the popular itineraries of Los Angeles, San Francisco, and Napa Valley.
 However, there are so many small California towns that barely even resemble their more popular neighbors.
 One such town is Nevada City, which is totally off the beaten path.
 It’s about 60 miles northeast of Sacramento in the foothills of the Sierra Nevada Mountains and known for its outdoor recreation and arts scene.
 The Wild and Scenic Film Festival for film buffs and cyclists should participate in the Nevada City Classic pro cycling race.

-For some reason, the Midwest often gets overlooked when discussing the best small towns to visit in America.
-However, Holland, Michigan is definitely one of the finest in the Midwest.
+The Midwest is full of charming small towns to visit, including the picture-perfect town of Holland, Michigan.
 Visit in the springtime to see fields of tulips in full bloom – much like the Netherlands in Europe, just closer by!
 Visitors travel here to see the rare windmills and shop at local stores with plenty of friendly charm.
 Holland is on the border of Lake Michigan, making it a perfect spot for boating and fishing.
 It’s also perfect for winter sports fans since there are opportunities for cross-country skiing, snowshoeing, luging, hiking, and ice skating nearby.